microsoft/cppgraphqlgen/README.md

   --no-introspection     Do not expect support for Introspection
 ```

 This utility should output one header and one source file for each request document.
-A request document may contain
+A request document may contain more
-more than one operation, in which case you must specify the `--operation` (or `-o`) parameter to indicate which one
+than one operation, in which case it will output definitions for all of them together.
+You may limit the output to a
-should be used to generate the files.
-If you want to generate client code for more than one operation in the same
-document, you will need to run `clientgen` more than once and specify another operation name each time.
+single operation from the request document by specifying the `--operation` (or `-o`) argument with the operation name.

 The generated code depends on the `graphqlclient` library for serialization of built-in types.
 If you link the generated
 code, you'll also need to link `graphqlclient`, `graphqlpeg` for the pre-parsed, pre-validated request AST, and
 `graphqlresponse` for the `graphql::response::Value` implementation.

-Sample output for `clientgen` is in the sub-directories of [samples/client](samples/client), and each sample is consumed by
+Sample output for `clientgen` is in the sub-directories of [samples/client](samples/client), and several of them are
-a unit test in [test/ClientTests.cpp](test/ClientTests.cpp).
+consumed by unit tests in [test/ClientTests.cpp](test/ClientTests.cpp).

 ### tests (`GRAPHQL_BUILD_TESTS=ON`)